jpcima/chordv/chordv/Docs/txt/en/en.md

 File / Publish ts.qm will be created
 - Do not forget to write to the author of the software to Es.ts file so that it is included in the next software distribution

+## Batch mode and graphic mode

+- Without any argument chordV is launched with a GUI
+- With the -t chordV argument does not start the GUI and will produce the PDFs for the default configuration
+- You can also run chordV with a file.chop argument to open it automatically at startup.

 ## Documentation of Chord V